Artist Spotlight: Recreational Fungus

 Meet Recreational Fungus

-The members of Recreational Fungus describe themselves as “five people who probably shouldn’t be in the same room together.”
-Made up of Caleb Eades (vocals and guitar), Max Martin (saxophone), Jonathan Martinez (vocals and bass), Christopher Payne (vocals and keyboard), and Austin Pitts (drums), they cite a range of individual influences ranging from metal to math rock to 90’s rock to jazz.
-Together they meld their styles into original music, drawing inspiration from psychedelic-inspired bands across time including Pink Floyd, King Gizzard & the Lizard Wizard, Psychedelic Porn Crumpets, and The Doors.
+The members of Huntsville-based Recreational Fungus describe themselves as “five people who probably shouldn’t be in the same room together.”
+Caleb Eades (vocals and guitar) and Austin Pitts (drums) started the band in 2021, adding Max Martin (saxophone and back-up vocals), Jonathan Martinez (vocals and bass), and Christopher Payne (vocals and keyboard) as the band evolved.
+With musical backgrounds ranging from gospel to metal to 90’s rock to jazz, they meld their styles into original music that draws inspiration from psychedelic-inspired bands across time.
+Their debut album, Me, Myself, and Mycelium is planned for release in May.

 Q&A